 What’s also intriguing about the postcard test is that international travel and conference organizers appear to follow its results.
 They know that people aren’t likely to consider going to places that don’t please the eye instantly.

-So, no surprise that this month’s Greenbuild/Europe conference held in Amsterdam* featured centuries-old canal architecture on its web page (see the photo below right) and not a modern LEED green-building or the “Edge Building” (at left) labeled the most ‘sustainable’ on the planet, also located in the Dutch capital.
+So, no surprise that a recent International Greenbuild/Europe conference held in Amsterdam* featured centuries-old canal architecture on its web page (see the photo below right) and not a modern LEED green-building or the “Edge Building” (at left) although it’s labeled the most ‘sustainable’ on the planet, and is also in the Dutch capital.

-It’s all more evidence of how we are a biological—and not always logical species; something more architects, green builders and community designers would do well to consider.
+It’s all more evidence of how we are a biological and emotional species— not merely a logical one; something more architects, green builders and community designers would do well to consider when they plan our future habitat.
+First step, head for the postcard rack, or reach out to a postcard designer.

-Evolution’s real and quirky; to build the best future for us and other life on the planet we’d do well to face and accept it.
+Fact is evolution’s real and quirky; to build the best future for us and other life on the planet, we’d do well to accept it.

 _ _ _ _ _ _ _